tyjo/ABC-Discsim/README.md

 3. settings-5000bp.py: increased number of base pairs
 4. settings-recomb: reduced recombination rate

 The simulation code expects the compiled program Seq-Gen (named "seq-gen") in the seqgen folder.
+First download and compile the program from the link above.
+Rename the compiled program "seq-gen" and place in the folder named "seqgen."

 Simulation parameters and random seeds used to run approximate Bayesian computation analysis are saved in the _parameters.txt_ file.
 The seed used to run the simulation correspond to the names of the files generated for Arlequin.